 Who should I go to if I want to complain about sexual harassment?

 The answer depends on who you are, and whom you are complaining about.
 Everyone can go to the University's Affirmative Action/EEO officer.
-Currently, that person is Mr. Alan Bridge, the Associate Vice Chancellor for Human Resource Services.
+Currently, that person is Ms. Benita Peace, Director, Talent Acquisition/Affirmative Action Officer, Human Resources.
 Students may also go to the Office of Student Affairs.
 A complaint may be made to the supervisor of the alleged harasser if the harasser is a University employee.

 |Employee||Employee||Supervisor or AA/EEO|